This article is intended to give you some great macro photography ideas.

 Another way to get inspiration for creative macro photography ideas would be to make a list of suitable subjects like insects, food, hardware or water droplets.
 Give yourself an assignment, explore and have a blast with macro photography.

-You can also stay away from nature photography when searching for ideas on subject matter.
+You can also stay away from nature when searching for ideas on subject matter.
 Do you have any junk drawers or tool kits sitting around?
+I challenged myself by looking for macro subject within a single room of my house.

 Perhaps a bit unusual, for sure, but you always have your cell phone with you and might come up with an interesting idea for your next macro photograph while you're on the go.